daattali/beautiful-jekyll/aboutme.md

 - "https://c1.staticflickr.com/8/7419/12842613453_f0890c6808.jpg" : "Torre de Collserola, Barcelona, 2012"
 ---

+### About

+Blue Zone IT was founded by Janet Astwood to provide IT consulting services to the global community.
+Our motto is "Building Stronger Businesses".
+The blue pumpkin, our symbol, is a native plant of North America now grown around the world.
+Like pumpkins, Blue Zone IT, is versatile, able to adapt to any challenge, and hardy, capable of adapting in difficult conditions.

+We looking forward to working with you.

 ### Services

 We offer the following services to support and grow your business and company.